The dangers lurking in your tots bath toys.

 UPDATE January 2018

-The latest warning comes from Dad, Jack Toepfer, who posted a video warning on Youtube, to highlight the hidden grime that can be found in your kids’ old bath toys.
+In January, Dad, Jack Toepfer, posted a video warning on Youtube, to highlight the hidden grime that can be found in your kids’ old bath toys.

 “Any toys that hold water, that squirt water, or otherwise do not dry completely in an hour or so – throw them out,” he wrote alongside the video.